vitessio/website/content/en/docs/design-docs/vreplication/vstream/tracker.md

 ### Notes

 *   Schema Engine is an existing service
-*   Replication Watcher already exists and is used as an optional vstream that the user can run.
-It doesn’t do anything specific: it is used for the side-effect that a vstream loads the schema on a DDL, to proactively load the latest schema.
+*   Replication Watcher already exists and is used as an optional Vstream that the user can run.
+It doesn’t do anything specific: it is used for the side-effect that a Vstream loads the schema on a DDL, to proactively load the latest schema.

 ## Basic Flow for version tracking